whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 We're not free, and any political movement that doesn't address this root problem is destined to achieve superficial change at best.

-When standing in solidarity to seek justice is outlawed, fear and insecurity become widespread and put people in a false survival mode that breeds and rewards selfishness and disrespect.
+When standing in solidarity to seek justice is outlawed, fear and insecurity become widespread and put people in an isolated survival mode that breeds and rewards selfishness and disrespect.
 Instead of pervasive generosity, selfishness is pervasive at every level in every unhealthy nation.

 When a generation of people cannot free themselves, that fear, insecurity, and selfishness can start to sink in and seem "just how life is."
 People can likewise raise their children to absorb fear, insecurity, and selfishness so they seem normal.
 But they're not normal.